egidehirwa/hyf-starter-template/README.md

 ## General info

-> The objective of the project is to practice separation of concern in
+> The objective of the project is ...
-> JavaScript.

 ## Screenshots